 A Bible Study by Jack Kelley

 There are seven major prophetic signs of the Second Coming, and currently all of them are in some stage of fulfillment.
-As in years past, I’ll list the seven with their primary biblical references and offer commentary from current events.
+As in years past, I’ll list the seven with their primary Biblical references and offer comments from current events.
 These comments are based are based on reports from a variety of international news services that have appeared in our daily “Prophecy In The Headlines” feature during the past year.

 1. Israel Will Be In The Land … Ezekiel 36:8-12, 37:21